osghaffar/osghaffar.github.io/cogsci.md

 <span style="font-size:16px;">
   <ul>
   <li>What are some neuro/biological mechanisms of the brain that we can learn from?</li>
   <li>What is intelligence?
-How can it be accurately measured, and how can we guage it in other than humans?</li>
+How can it be accurately measured, and how can we gauge it in other than humans?</li>
   <li>Is general/super/real artificial intelligence possible?
 What would it entail?
 Are our current stastical optimization methods not good enough?</li>
   <li>What is consciousness?</li>
   <li>What is it that makes humans so different to other creatures?
 Can it be objectively defined? </li>